 A compromise agreement, now known as a settlement agreement, is a legally binding agreement between an employee and an employer.
 The agreement will set out the terms and conditions that have been agreed between an employee and employer upon the termination of a contract of employment or in order to resolve a dispute.

 In return for an employee signing a compromise agreement, the employer will generally offer some form of financial compensation or some other form of compensation, however, it is imperative that you understand the terms contained within the agreement before signing any documents.
-In fact, under the Employment Rights Act 1996, it is a legal requirement that an employee receives independent legal advice prior to a compromise agreement being signed.
+In fact, under the Employment Rights Act 1996, it is a legal requirement that an employee receives independent legal advice prior to a settlement agreement being signed.

-It is usual for the employer to pay, or at least, contribute, to the the legal costs incurred in relaiton to obtaining independent legal advice and at Ison Harrison Solicitors we will seek to ensure that your legal fees are paid in full by your employer.
+It is usual for the employer to pay, or at least, contribute, to the the legal costs incurred in relation to obtaining independent legal advice and at Ison Harrison Solicitors we will seek to ensure that your legal fees are paid in full by your employer.

-When will a Compromise Agreement be Used?
+When will a Settlement Agreement be Used?

 - In relaiton to redundancy

 - To record a mutual agreement between employer and employee